 Despite the promise on the back of The Dark Wheel, the planned sequel was never written.
 When Elite‘s sequel, Frontier, was released in 1993 it was accompanied by a short story collection which, alas, Robert Holdstock did not contribute to.
 But Elite: Dangerous has a lot of fiction accompanying its upcoming release.
 As well as the three novels from Gollancz, Fantastic Books are publishing four novels and a short story collection.
 A pen-and-paper RPG is in the works.
 Five more self-published novels are in the offing.
 And if the game and the books are successful, no doubt we will be seeing a lot more.
 Thirty years after Robert Holdstock kicked things off, the Elite universe is now a fertile ground for science fiction stories and, with any luck, will shortly be inspiring another generation of SF fans and games.

-This entry was posted on Monday, June 16th, 2014 at 3:53 pm and is filed under Elite: Dangerous, Guest Post, Other, Science Fiction.
+This entry was posted on Monday, June 16th, 2014 at 3:53 pm and is filed under Elite: Dangerous, Guest Post, Other, Robert Holdstock, Science Fiction.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.